iampaulfrolov/angular-blog/README.md

 This is an application using two roles: reader and administrator.
 To switch to admin mode, type [/admin](https://angular-blog-a0f3e.web.app/admin) in the browser bar.

+The user can see a list of posts, as well as see the detailed text of each.
+The administrator can create, edit and delete posts.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

 ## Development server